Probably, so let’s go east again!

 It is a fabulous lake and it really is turquoise with rocks for jumping off.

-The freedom to pitch where you want led to some jostling among the tents, and national stereotypes came to the fore!
+The freedom to pitch where you want led to some jostling among the tents.
 Taking the car out for the day you were likely to come back and find a tent pitched on your parking spot and someone else established within snoring distance.
-The large German group that turned up the day after us pitched with guy ropes overlapping the eating space of the French family opposite who had gone out for a couple of hours.
+The large new group that turned up the day after us pitched with guy ropes overlapping the eating space of the French family opposite who had gone out for a couple of hours.
 Complaints were muttered!
-Next day, when the Swiss couple beside us left, the German group seized the opportunity to move onto that one as well and came and asked when we were leaving.
+Next day, when the Swiss couple beside us left, the new group seized the opportunity to move onto that one as well and came and asked when we were leaving.
 They had a large party coming and wanted more space.
 They asked politely, no pressure, as the next few carloads of friends and family arrived.
 We stayed in our spot.

 There is a real feeling of slightly hippyish freedom here.
 Everyone seemed to have bought anti-gravity games and toys – tight ropes for walking, diabolos, juggling balls, frisbees.
 Big, baggy, low crotch harem pants for the men, scarves and kaftans for the women.
 We contributed to the eastern vibe with with our ancient indian elephant sheet for protection from afternoon sun.